Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 #### Versioning tools

+Only a couple are mentioned here but there are many different tools available.
+Two of the most commonly used are:

-* Git
+* Git - commonly used for software versioning
-* Git-LFS
+* Git-LFS - used for data file and software versioning

-[Github](https://github.com/) is commonly used as a platform for software versioning and is becoming more widely used for versioning of other non-binary files as well.
+[Github](https://github.com/) is commonly used as a platform for software versioning.

+It is worth checking with your institution if the have anything already set-up for your use.

 ### Recording the provenance of your data